What Every Fellow Receives

 All fellows work with mentors from our network of Affiliated Faculty — scholars from diverse institutions and disciplines who share a commitment to advancing Sikh studies.

-- For Undergraduate Fellows: You must identify a faculty mentor before applying.
+- For Emerging Scholars Research Fellows: You must identify a faculty mentor before applying.
 Browse our Affiliated Faculty to find a mentor whose research aligns with your project, or propose an external mentor for approval.

 - For Senior Fellows: You'll advise undergraduate and graduate student researchers as part of your fellowship responsibilities.